 • identify how different themes are represented through multiple modes of expression in culturally diverse ways,

-• draw from a wide range of forms and genres within the Humanities to produce unique and personal reflections and expressions of the human experience
+• draw from a wide range of forms and genres within the humanities to produce unique and personal reflections and expressions of a shared human experience

-It it is important to read the syllabus and understand the expectations for this course before attempting to complete any assignments.
-To Begin: go to the Introduction page.
+It it is important to read the syllabus in Canvas and understand the expectations for this course before attempting to complete any assignments.